 In early 1984, M.C.
 Mehta, a public interest attorney, visited the Taj Mahal for the first time.
 He saw that the famed monument's marble had turned yellow and was pitted as a result of pollutants from nearby industries.
 This spurred Mehta to file his first environmental case in the Supreme Court of India.

 The following year, Mehta learned that the Ganges River, considered to be the holiest river in India and used by millions of people every day for bathing and drinking water, caught fire due to industrial effluents in the river.
-Once again Mehta filed a petition in the Supreme Court against the polluting factories and the scope of the case was broadened to include all the industries and municipalities in the river basin.
+Once again Mehta filed a petition in the Supreme Court against the polluting factories, and the scope of the case was broadened to include all the industries and municipalities in the river basin.

 Mehta has succeeded in getting new environmental policies initiated and has brought environmental protection into India's constitutional framework.
-He has almost singlehandedly obtained about 40 landmark judgements and numerous orders from the Supreme Court against polluters, a record that may be unequaled by any other environmental lawyer in the world.
+He has almost single-handedly obtained about 40 landmark judgements and numerous orders from the Supreme Court against polluters, a record that may be unrivaled by any other environmental lawyer in the world.

 He is currently working with the M.C.
 Mehta Environmental Foundation, an NGO that provides training programs for aspiring environmental attorneys and runs numerous environmental justice campaigns.